-The following table sets out the components of HCB revenues for the year ended December 31, 2016 and pro forma revenues for the year ended December 31, 2015, and the components of the change in commissions and fees for the year ended December 31, 2016.
+The following table sets out the components of HCB revenues for the year ended December 31, 2016 and pro forma revenues for the year ended December 31, 2015, and the components of the change in commissions and fees for the year ended December 31, 2016 as compared to the pro forma prior year.

-Y ears ended De eceml ber 31, Components of Change 2016 Pro Forma 2016 2015 Currency Impact Constant Currency Change Acquisitions/ Divestitures Organic Change (in milli ons) Commissions and fees \$ 3,210 \$ 3,151 2% (3)% 5% 5% % Interest and other income 16 16 Total segment revenues \$ 3,226 \$ 3,167
+Years ended Decen ıber 31, Components of Change Pro Forma 2016 2015 Pro Forma Change Currency Impact Constant Currency Change Acquisitions/ Divestitures Organic Change (in mi llions) Commissions and fees \$ 3,100 \$ 3,038 2% (3)% 5% 5% % Interest and other income 17 16 Total segment revenues \$ 3,117 \$ 3,054

-HCB total segment revenues for the year ended December 31, 2016 and pro forma for the year ended December 31, 2015 were \$3.2 billion; and commissions and fees for the year ended December 31, 2016 and pro forma for the year ended December 31, 2015 were \$3.2 billion, representing an increase of \$59 million.
+HCB total segment revenues for the year ended December 31, 2016 and pro forma for the year ended December 31, 2015 were \$3.1 billion; commissions and fees for the year ended December 31, 2016 were \$3.1 billion, compared with pro forma \$3.0 billion for the year ended December 31, 2015, representing an increase of \$63 million to total segment revenues and an increase of \$62 million to commissions and fees.
 Pro forma and constant currency revenue growth were driven by the acquisition of Gras Savoye, which occurred on December 29, 2015.
 In an effort to align resources and market demand, a significant restructuring across all lines of business took place during the second half of 2016, which caused disruption in our billable hours.
 Across the segment, performance was mixed, resulting in flat organic growth.
 Retirement revenues declined slightly as a result of reduced actuarial consulting, primarily in the fourth quarter.
 The Health and Benefits North America consulting business continued to see demand for plan design projects and increased product revenue.
 The Talent and Rewards advisory business was down period-over-period as the M&A market softened.
 The Technology and Administration Solutions Great Britain business had strong performance, led by increased project and administration activity along with new clients.
 Internationally, Global Wealth Solutions has been negatively impacted by adverse conditions in the Greater China market.